taogen-docs/resources-of-learning/domains/programming-language-resources.md

 #### <img src="/assets/icon/programming-languages/VisualBasic.svg" width="20px"/>Visual Basic

+>Visual Basic (VB) — especially Visual Basic for Applications (VBA) and Visual Basic .NET (VB.NET) — is primarily used in business software development, office automation, and internal enterprise tools, particularly within Windows environments.

 - [Visual Basic language reference](https://docs.microsoft.com/en-us/office/vba/language/reference/user-interface-help/visual-basic-language-reference)

+### Banking and financial services

+#### COBOL

+>COBOL (Common Business-Oriented Language) is primarily used in the field of business, finance, and administrative systems—especially those that require high-volume data processing and long-term reliability.

+- [COBOL](https://developer.ibm.com/languages/cobol/).
+Run mission-critical processes on the modern mainframe with this business-oriented language that enterprises and developers continue to rely on.

 ### Academic research and education

+#### Fortran

+>Fortran (short for Formula Translation) is primarily used in fields that require high-performance numerical computing, especially those involving scientific, engineering, and mathematical computations.

+- [Fortran](https://fortran-lang.org/).
+High-performance parallel programming language.

+#### MATLAB

+>MATLAB is widely used in fields that require mathematical modeling, data analysis, simulation, and algorithm development.
+It’s especially popular in engineering, science, and academia, as well as in industry applications that demand prototyping and high-performance computation.

+- [MATLAB](https://www.mathworks.com/products/matlab.html).
+A programming and numeric computing platform used by millions of engineers and scientists to analyze data, develop algorithms, and create models.

 #### <img src="/assets/icon/programming-languages/Lisp.svg" width="20px"/>Lisp

+>Lisp (short for LISt Processing) is primarily used in fields that value symbolic computation, AI research, and metaprogramming.
+It’s one of the oldest high-level programming languages, known for its powerful macro system, code-as-data philosophy, and flexibility.

 >屠龙之技厉害，奈何龙少。